RebeccaA79/Election_Analysis/README.md

   - Diana DeGette
   - Raymon Anthony Doane

-- THe candidate results were:
+- The candidate results were:
   - Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes,
   - Diana DeGette received 73.8% of the vote and 272,892 number of votes,
   - Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes,